~derf / Dr. Birte Kristina Friesel

 I am well-versed in embedded development, (interpretable) machine learning, product line engineering, research including documentation / publication / presentation of results, prototype and product development, and a bit of project management.
 In my spare time, I enjoy building useful hardware and software applications, ranging from low-level AVR Assembler and C++/Lua drivers for embedded peripherals to full-stack web applications for public transit users and commuters.

 I studied computer science at TU Dortmund with a minor in electrical engineering; my master's thesis covered automating energy model generation for embedded peripherals.
-I am currently following up on this by researching performance models for embedded software product lines and energy models for embedded peripherals – and teaching students about related topics – at Osnabrück University.
+Following up on this, I researched the intersection between energy models for cyber-physical systems and performance models for software product lines at Osnabrück University, culminating in my dissertation on Performance Models for Embedded Software Product Lines.
+As of March 2025, I am working as a postdoctoral researcher at Osnabrück University.

 My research topics include automated measurements with cheap off-the-shelf hardware, a novel interpretable machine learning algorithm specifically tailored towards energy models of embedded peripherals, and a toolchain for performance-aware configuration of kconfig-based software product lines.
 All of these have a strong focus on automation: users and system designers should be freed from as many tedious and repetitive manual tasks as possible.
 You can find details in the publication list and on my homepage at the Embedded Software Systems Group.